1886 Rotterdam II later Edam III

 The ss Rotterdam (II) Seen here on one of the earliest illustrations known.

-Went in charter on 30 May 1885 for the Guion Line of Liverpool sailing between Liverpool, Queenstown and New York but made only one round voyage.
+On 30 May 1885 she went in charter for the Guion Line of Liverpool, for service between Liverpool, Queenstown and New York but made only one round voyage.

 As far as is known, there are no photos or illustrations of the ship as ss British Empire and as H.M.S Hecla.